Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

 This section details the procedure for developing the birdsong MAE.
-At each training iteration, an augmented spectrogram view $\Tilde{x}$ is created for each input $x$ by applying gain modulation and color noise (see the \hyperref[sec:data]{Data} section for the details).
+At each training iteration, an augmented spectrogram view $\Tilde{x}$ is created for each input $x$ by applying gain modulation and color noise.
 For every block of 200 frames in $\Tilde{x}$, a random starting position is selected within the first 100 frames of that block, and a random window of 50 to 200 consecutive frames from that starting point is masked to zero.
 The task is to reconstruct $x$ from $\Tilde{x}$ by nullifying the augmentation and masking.
 Denote the model prediction by $z=f_{\theta}(\Tilde{x})$, where $z \in \mathbb{R}^{B \times T \times F}$.
 The following objective function is minimized with respect to the $\theta$,

-The model was trained for 200 epochs using the Adam optimizer \cite{kingma2014adam}, a linear learning rate warmup from $1\mathrm{e}{-5}$ to $1\mathrm{e}{-3}$ in 20 epochs, then, a constant rate for 10 epochs, and finally, a cosine decay for the remaining 170 epochs to the minimum learning rate of $1\mathrm{e}{-5}$.
-The experiment was conducted once, and the resulting SSL model was used in all subsequent experiments.
-Figure \ref{fig:rec_task} shows an example of an input-output pair for this task along with the model's prediction.
+The model was trained for 200 epochs using the Adam optimizer~\citep{kingma2014adam}, a linear learning rate warmup from $1\mathrm{e}{-5}$ to $1\mathrm{e}{-3}$ in 20 epochs, then, a constant rate for 10 epochs, and finally, a cosine decay for the remaining 170 epochs to the minimum learning rate of $1\mathrm{e}{-5}$.
+The experiment was conducted once, and the resulting SSL model was used in all subsequent experiments. \autoref{fig:rec_task} shows an example of an input-prediction-target for this task.